|Nutritional Guidelines (per serving)|

 - 1/2 cup pecans (chopped and roasted)

-Place butter, half of the powdered sugar (3/4 cup), and vanilla in a large mixing bowl.
-Stir vigorously or beat with an electric mixer at medium-high speed until completely combined into a homogenous mixture.
+Place the butter, 3/4 cup of the powdered sugar, and vanilla in a large mixing bowl.
+Stir vigorously or beat with an electric mixer at medium-high speed until completely combined.

-Store your buttery Mexican Wedding Cakes (a.k.a.
-Polvorones) in an airtight container.
+- Store your buttery Mexican Wedding Cookies in an airtight container.
 While tasty right away, they are even more delicious the day after they are made.

-Tip: These cookies can be successfully frozen (tightly wrapped) for several weeks, so they are a great choice for a make-ahead treat.
+- These cookies can be successfully frozen, if tightly-wrapped, for several weeks, so they are a great choice for a make-ahead treat.

-Place pecan halves or pieces on an ungreased cookie sheet.
-Bake at 350 Fahrenheit /178 Celsius degree oven for 8-10 minutes, stirring once or twice during that time.
+- To roast the pecans: Place pecan halves or pieces on an ungreased cookie sheet and bake at 350 F/178 C for 8 to 10 minutes, stirring once or twice during that time.
 Keep an eye on them, as nuts tend to burn easily.
 Cool pecans completely before chopping.